Hyllus Maris

-Hyllus Maris (born 25 December 1933 in Echuca - died 4 August 1986 in Kew, Victoria) was an Aboriginal Australian activist, poet and educator.
+Hyllus Noel Maris (25 December 1933 – 4 August 1986) was an Aboriginal Australian activist, poet and educator.
 Maris was a Yorta Yorta woman.
-She was a key figure in the Aboriginal rights movement of the 1970s and 1980s, a poet, an educator and an award-winning scriptwriter.
+She was a key figure in the Aboriginal rights movement of the 1970s and 1980s, a poet, an educator and a scriptwriter.

 Early life

-Maris' mother, Geraldine Briggs, née Clements, was a Yorta Yorta and Wiradjuri woman.
+Hyllus Noel Maris was born on 25 December 1933 in Echuca, Victoria, and identified as a Yorta Yorta woman.
+Her mother, Geraldine Briggs, née Clements, was a Yorta Yorta and Wiradjuri woman.
 Her father, Selwyn Briggs, was a Wurundjeri and Yorta Yorta man.
 Both of her parents were prominent community activists; Maris was the third of their nine children.
 The family lived on the Cummeragunja Reserve until 1939, when Maris' parents participated in the Cummeragunja walk-off, a protest against the management of the reserve.
 They then settled at "The Flat" in the Mooroopna-Shepparton region of Victoria.
 Selwyn Briggs was the first Aboriginal man to be employed by Shepparton council.
 Maris studied dietetics and worked as a hospital dietician before moving to Melbourne in 1970.